-The Forest Aviation Officer (FAO): is the primary authority for aviation activities that occur at the Forest level.
-This position provides liaison between the Regional Aviation Staff, Forest management, and persons conducting aviation activities on the Forest.
-The FAO plans and organizes aviation projects by coordinating with aircraft operators and ensuring compliance with policies and regulations governing air operations.
-This is the central point of convergence for the gathering and dissemination of information that emphasizes the Agency's, Regional Forester's, Forest Supervisor's, and District Ranger's concern for conducting safe aviation operations.
+The ZAO is the primary authority for aviation activities that occur at the forest level.
+This position provides liaison between the Regional Aviation Staff, forest management and persons conducting aviation activities on the forest.
+The ZAO plans and organizes aviation projects by coordinating with aircraft operators and ensuring compliance with policies and regulations governing air operations.

-FAO Responsibilities:
+ZAO Specific Responsibilities:

-- Ensure that Forest Plans, Forest Aviation Plans, Aviation Base Security Plans, Aviation Project Plans, Aviation Crash/Rescue Plan, Aviation Base Operating Plans, Fire Management Action Plans, Aerial Hazard Maps, and other aviation- related plans are developed, completed, apply to the actual activity, and address aviation safety and security needs. - Ensure that all aviation-related plans are approved by the appropriate Forest Line Officer, employees working on aviation activities are aware of the plan contents and limits, and lines of authority and responsibility are established and understood in general and on individual operations. - Provide coordination between forest aviation planning activities and aviation operations with the appropriate Regional aviation specialist. - Monitor Forest Service and contract pilot performance and request RAO assistance in resolving any areas of concern to assure safe aviation operations. - Ensure that Forest aviation personnel and contract employees are properly trained for the activity and job they are assigned to accomplish. - Monitor all aviation ground support operations for compliance with the approved Forest plans and safety practices and ensure any non-compliance is corrected.
+- Ensure (assisted by forest staff) that Forest Plans, Forest Aviation Plans, Aviation Base Security Plans, Aviation Project Plans, Aviation Crash/Rescue Plan, Aviation Base Operating Plans, Fire Management Action Plans, and other aviation-related plans are developed, complete, apply to the actual activity, and address aviation safety and security needs. - Ensure that all aviation-related plans are approved by the appropriate Forest Line Officer, employees working on aviation activities are aware of the plan contents and limits, and lines of authority and responsibility are established and understood in general and on individual operations. - Provide coordination between forest aviation planning activities and aviation operations with the appropriate regional aviation specialist. - Monitor Forest Service and contracted pilot performance and request CO or RAO assistance in resolving any areas of concern to assure safe aviation operations. - Assist forest fire training officer to ensure employees, contract employees and volunteers are properly trained for the activity and job they are assigned to accomplish in their ground support operations. - Monitor all aviation ground support operations for compliance to the approved forest plans, safety practices and ensure any instances of non-compliance are corrected.